Jordan Luplow Preview, Player Props: Twins vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff is 14th in the league with a collective 8.8 strikeouts per nine innings.
+- The 8.8 strikeouts per nine innings compiled by the Brewers pitching staff ranks 14th in MLB.

-- The Brewers have the 10th-ranked team ERA across all MLB pitching staffs (4.00).
+- The Brewers have a 3.99 team ERA that ranks 10th across all MLB pitching staffs.

+- Brewers pitchers combine to give up 157 total home runs at a rate of 1.2 per game (to rank 19th in the league).

+- Burnes (9-6) is looking for his 10th victory when he takes the mound for the Brewers in his 26th start of the season.
+He has a 3.43 ERA in 152 2/3 innings pitched, with 155 strikeouts.

-- The left-hander last appeared on Thursday against the Los Angeles Dodgers, when he went five innings, allowing three earned runs while giving up seven hits.
+- The right-hander's most recent appearance came on Friday against the Los Angeles Dodgers, when he went seven scoreless innings while giving up two hits.

-- The 36-year-old has put together a 3.05 ERA and 6 strikeouts per nine innings in 16 games this season, while allowing a batting average of .234 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.